JuanFelipeRestrepoBuitrago/project-2-tet/catalog-microservice/README.md

 # Objective 3
-Re-engineer the BookStore Monolitica app, to be divided into 3 coordinating microservices:
+Re-engineer the BookStore Monolithic app, to be divided into 3 coordinating microservices:
 - Microservice 1: Authentication: will manage register, login, logout.
 - Microservice 2: Catalog: will allow to visualize the offer of books on the platform.
 - Microservice 3: Purchase, Payment and Delivery of books sold on the platform.